haddaro/hour-bank/README.md

 # hour-bank
-(Deployed to render.com.
+(Work in progress!
 Postman documentation: https://documenter.getpostman.com/view/30866950/2s9YeAAEaE)

 Description:
 Hour-Bank is an API for a bartering system that facilitates service exchanges between professionals.
 In this system, users can register as service providers in various categories.
 When a service is provided, the provider earns a credit hour, which they can then use to "purchase" services from other registered users.
 This creates a dynamic, community-driven exchange network where services are traded on an hour-for-hour basis.
 And most importantly: tax free!